abpio/abp-commercial-docs/en/ui/angular/entity-action-extensions.md

 ### Step 1.
 Create Entity Action Contributors

-The following code prepares a constant named `identityActionContributors`, ready to be imported and used in your root module:
+The following code prepares a constant named `identityEntityActionContributors`, ready to be imported and used in your root module:

 ```js
 // entity-action-contributors.ts